DCRichards/arduino-vagrant-rust/README.md

    arduino-cli upload -i target/blinky.bin -b arduino:samd:nano_33_iot -p /dev/ttyACM0
    ```

-   If you are using a board other than the Nano 33 IOT then find your board [here](https://github.com/atsamd-rs/atsamd) or elsewhere and duplicate the example project and replace the dependency and code to use the correct BSP.
+   If you are using a board other than the Nano 33 IOT then find your board [here](https://github.com/atsamd-rs/atsamd) or elsewhere and duplicate the example project and replace the dependency and code to use the correct Board Support Crate.

 ## Inspiration